Skip to Main Content

 Teach Special Education

-Why Special Education Teachers matter
+Why Education Specialist Teachers matter

 Teachers who specialize in supporting and providing educational services to children and youth with disabilities are powerful change agents in their lives.
 They build meaningful relationships with their students, gain a deeper understanding of who they are so that they can then partner with the students, their families, and their school teams to build a plan of supports and services that tap into students’ unique ways of learning and communicating.
 In the field of special education, we often celebrate those little successes that make a huge difference, like when a student independently uses their communication device for the first time, or attends the school dance with their friends, or learns a new strategy for reading.
 We see our job as breaking down barriers in their environment and instruction to increase students’ success and joy.
 When we are equity-minded, student-centered, and evidence-based then our students and their families feel a sense of belonging, feel empowered, and become as independent as possible.